-Resources for Victims of Sexual Assault, Sexual Harassment, Stalking, Dating Violence and Domestic Violence
+Resources for Victims of Sexual Assault, Sexual or Gender-based Harassment, Stalking, and Relationship Violence

 The following resources are available for seeking confidential discussion or consultation on issues related to sexual misconduct.
-While there are many resources available to victims off-campus, it is strongly recommended that victims utilize on-campus resources, who are knowledgeable about counseling, medical services and legal considerations.
+While there are many resources available to victims offcampus, it is strongly recommended that victims utilize on-campus resources, who are knowledgeable about counseling, medical services and legal considerations.